Louisiana is a Strategic Location for Process Industries

 Louisiana’s location is one of its most valuable assets.
-More than 1,000 Louisiana service companies support process industries.
-Louisiana’s refineries account for 18 percent of the total U.S. refining capacity, and of the state’s 19 refineries, two rank in the nation’s top five for operable capacity.
+Louisiana’s 18 refineries account for 18 percent of the total U.S. refining capacity.
 The state’s superior transportation infrastructure and proximity to abundant natural resources, coupled with a large selection of identified and certified sites make doing business in Louisiana an optimal choice for fuel and chemical processing industry operations.

 Superior Logistics Offer Unrivaled Access